It's awesome, powerful, unstoppable... but not as useful as it might seem (if it's useful at all).

-The very act of using a million tons of firepower on a few weaklings (a.k.a Overkilling) is also awesome but impractical.
+The very act of using a million tons of firepower on a few weaklings (a.k.a. overkill) is also Awesome, But Impractical.

 Please add only examples whose impracticality is shown within the work.
 If it works fine in-universe but later thought renders it clearly impractical, that's Fridge Logic.

 - In Motu Patlu, a lot of Dr. Jhatka's inventions sound cool or even awesome on paper, but in practice they get people in trouble more often than not.

 - The Creature-Hunter Organization D.H.O.R.K.S. from Helluva Boss seems to fight exclusively with weapons from Edo period Japan.
 When the group ends up getting slaughtered in a Curb-Stomp Battle against I.M.P (who, besides being physically stronger than any D.H.O.R.K.S. member due to being demons, have guns and far more practical melee weapons), Agent One questions why they only use these weapons instead of something actually more useful.
 Agent Two's answer?
 Because the Edo period was badass.